|

 Scots Guards

-Seeing the photograph of the late RSM 'Mac' McNally brought back
+Seeing the photograph of the late RSM 'Mac' McNally brought

-of my father.
-My father, the late 'Joe' CROWTHER, was one of the first intake Apprentice Fitter (Guns) at Arborfield.
-During the
+until his untimely death, he was an old and close friend of my father.
+My father, the late 'Joe' CROWTHER, was one of the first intake

-early 1950s he returned to AAS Arborfield as a REME Staff Sergeant
+AAS Arborfield as a REME Staff Sergeant Instructor; I cannot remember the exact

-Instructor; I cannot remember the exact year but he was there for two to
+year but he was there for two to three years.
+During that time it was common

-to the Sergeants' Mess on Saturday and Sunday lunchtimes, which is where as a
+practice for me to accompany him to the Sergeants' Mess on Saturday and

-very young boy I first came to know 'Mac' and others such as Fred SILVERS and
+'Mac' and others such as Fred SILVERS and Tom DRURY (ex-Irish Guards).
+I can

-Tom DRURY (ex-Irish Guards).
-I can also recall in those days sitting on the
+also recall in those days sitting on the stands at the side of the square

-dreaming of the day when I would also stand there on parade.
+also stand there on parade.
 On his retirement from the Army 'Mac' and his family settled in

 Caversham, Reading, as did my father when he retired as a WOI (ASM) in